ArfyK/tournesol-recommendation/README.md

   - the two random algorithms seem to feature slightly more channels than the deterministic one.
   - the 'entertaining_relaxing' criteria features **negative maximums** which should not be possible given the normalization we used.

-## `l_tuning.py`
+## `sample_tuning.py`
-This script compares to value for the `l` parameter used in the objective function `F` defined in `recommendation.py`:
-  - the default l = 1/10;
-  - l = m * 1/10 where m is the mean of all criterias means.
-At first this value was supposed to ensure that the two terms in `F` are homogeneous to a score.
-But as I'm writing these lines I realise that I should have used sqrt(m) !
-As we will see below, the results are nonetheless pretty good so I keep it that way for now.
-Fine tuning the parameter should be done later.

-These two parameters are also compared with three `random` algorithms:
-  - `random` which uniformly samples a bundles of videos without any prior selection;
-  - `r_50` (resp. `r_75`) which uniformly samples the bundle from the videos with a tournesol score above the median (resp. the third quartile);
-  - `r_agg_50` (resp. `r_agg_75`) which uniformly samples the bundle from the videos with an "aggregated score" above the median (resp. the third quartile).
-The "aggregated score" is actually the objective function applied on single video.
-It's defined in `recommendation.py`.
+This script tests several combinations of quantile and sample size used in the `deterministic_random_sample` algorithm and compare them with the `random` algorithm used with q=0.75 (r_75).

 # How to use the script
 First set the tests parameters in the script:
   - the number of tests `n_tests`;
-  - the size of the subdatasets that will be sampled for each test `size`.
+  - the quantile `quantile`;
+  - the list of sample sizes `size_list`

 Then to run the script using the dataset tournesol_scores_2023-05-04.csv type:
-`python3 l_tuning.py tournesol_scores_2023-05-04.csv`
+`python3 sample_tuning.py tournesol_scores_2023-05-04.csv`

-This will create two files:
+This will create three files:
-  - `l_tuning_n_tests=<n>_size=<size>.csv` containing the results;
+  - `sample_size_n_test=<n>_size=<size_list>_q=<quantile>.csv` containing the results;
-  - `l_tuning.png' plotting the distribution of the maximum of each criteria.
+  - `sample_size_criteria_comparison_q=<quantile>_size=<size_list>_n_tests=<n>.png` plotting and comparing the distribution of the maximum of each criteria and the number of channels featured in selections for each algorithm;
+  - `sample_size_coverage_size=<size_list>_q=<quantile>_n_tests=<n>.png` plotting the comparison of the coverage of the top 200 tournesol scores for each algorithm.

 # Results analysis
+We tested several sample size for both q=0.5 and q=0.75.
+The algorithms' performances were mainly assessed according to their coverage of the top 200, more precisely:
+  1) no video should appear in more than 20% of the bundles;
+  2) all videos from the top 100 should appear in at least 1% of the bundles.Those criterias lead to look for sample size between 20 and 160.

+**q = 0.75 and sample size in [40, 65, 90, 115, 140]**
+On sample_size_criteria_comparison_q\=0.75_size\=40_65_90_115_140_n_tests\=500.png we observe that:
+  - The objective value is increasing with the sample size.
+It remains above r_75 for all sizes;
+  - all sample sizes have better performances than r_75 with respect to the following criterias: diversity_inclusion, importance, engaging, largely_recommended, pedagogy, better_habits, reliability;
+  - the performances are approximately the same with respect to the following criterias: layman_friendly, entertaining_relaxing, backfiring_risk;
+  - The performances are increasing with the sample size for each criteria except entertaining_relaxing where it's decreasing;
+  - the number of channels featured in the bundle in decreasing with the sample size. r_75 features more channels.

-On `l_tuning.png` we can observe that:
+On sample_size_coverage_size\=40_65_90_115_140_q\=0.75n_tests\=500.png we observe that:
-  - except for the "engaging" criteria, l=1/10*m performs slightly better or similarly to l=1/10.
-Regarding the number of channel featured its median is 1 channel higher;
-  - `r_50` (resp. `r_75`) and `r_agg_50` (resp. `r_agg_75`) perform similarly.
-They out perform `random`;
-  - regarding the criteria, the random algorithms are outperformed by the greedy ones.
-They are better in terms of number of channels.
-  - the criterias 'diversity_inclusion', 'layman_friendly', 'backfiring_risks', 'entertaining_relaxing' and 'reliability' feature **negative maximums** which should not be possible given the normalization we used.

-Those results led me to use l = 1/10*m for the tuning of the temperature.
+  - r_75 uniformly covers the top 200 with a frequency of 1-2%;
+  - the size 40 also uniformly covers the top 200 with a higher frequency near 5%;
+  - the size should be less than 115 in order to satisfy the two criteria above;

+According to those results a sample size of 90 could be a good trade-off between performance and coverage.

+**q = 0.5 and sample size in [40, 65, 90, 115, 140]**

 ## `temperature_tuning.py`
-This script performs tests several temperature parameters used in the `random_greedy` algorithm from `recommendation.py`.
+This script tests several temperature parameters used in the `random_greedy` algorithm from `recommendation.py`.
 The different `random_greedy` algorithms are also compared with two `random` algorithms:
   - the first uniformly samples videos having a tournesol score above the third quartile;
   - the second uniformly samples videos having an "aggregated" score above the third quartile.